dhirajgagrai/dhirajgagrai.dev/content/notes/compass-not-persisting.md

 </p>

 Installing `gnome-keyring` solved issues for most user.<br>
-In KDE version of Manjaro, `keepassxc` can be used.
+In the KDE version of Manjaro, `keepassxc` can be used as an alternative.